Pre-Ballet Program

 Jazz

-- Jazz B: Ages 9-13 – with at least two years of Ballet instruction or by audition/permission of instructor.
+- Jazz 5: Ages 9-12, Ballet levels 4/5– with at least two years of Ballet instruction or by permission of instructor.

-- Jazz C: Ages 12 and up – with at least two years of Ballet instruction or by audition/permission of instructor.
+- Jazz 6: Ages 12 and up, Ballet levels 5/6 – with at least two years of Ballet instruction or by permission of instructor.

-- Jazz D: Ages 14 and up – by audition/permission of instructor.
+- Jazz 7: Ages 14 and up, Ballet level 7– by permission of instructor.
 Students should be working towards quadruple or quintuple pirouettes to be successful at this level.

 Tap